John-K408/MODELLING_QUEUEING_SYSTEMS/README.md

 #How to run
 Run main from the QueueSimulation.java file.

-In the main function, As only p needs to be changed in question 4, I repetitively ask user a value for p for which the E[T] and E[N] needs to be calculated.
-Program terminates when the p entered is less than or equal to 0 or is greater than or equal to 1.
-Else, The method simulateQueue(int n, double p , double q, int k) is called for that specific p, n = 100000, q = 0.5, and k = 2000.
+In the main function, I repetitively ask user a value for p for which E[T] .
+Program terminates when the p entered is less than or equal to 0 or is greater than or equal to q.
+Else, The method simulateQueue(int n, double p , double q, int k, int system, int phase) is called for that specific p, n = 100000, q = 0.3, and k = 2000, system = 2, phase = 1.

+You can change the arguments provided to the simulateQueue function in our code to get results for different systems, phases, and q values.

+##NOTE
+The Systems in the code start from 0.
+So, System 1 from our research paper would be System 0 in the code.

+The Phases in the code start from 0.
+So, Phase 1 from our research paper would be Phase 0 in the code.